Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 Test how long it takes to get them to go home without protesting or propose a trip to the ice cream parlor, pharmacy, or supermarket to divert their attention.
 Even if taking them out or getting into the car isn’t possible, going through the motions of preparing to go might be comforting.
 This will demonstrate that you empathize with them and are assisting them in achieving their objective.

 Remember that not everything you try the first time will succeed.
 And even if something succeeds once, it may or may not work again.
-However, getting ready tasks provide additional opportunities to divert your attention and shift your attention to something else.
+However, getting ready tasks provide additional opportunities to divert their attention and shift attention to something else.
 Maintain a cool, adaptable, and creative demeanor as this skill becomes easier with experience.

 What Not to Say